 Use clear, measurable criteria.

-List budget, team, and tools.
+List not only who is involved, but how much of their time is needed.
+Include the budget, tools, and external vendors.
 For example, a design project might need $10,000, two designers, and specific software.

 Write clearly, avoiding unnecessary jargon.
 Share the draft with stakeholders for feedback, using a template to ensure all components are covered.